 Here’s How To Do An African Safari On A Budget

-Here we will compare how much a cheap tour will set you back compared to independent travel, talk you through doing it yourself as well as considering which option is best and whether its possible to do a backpacker Kenya safari!
+Here we will compare how much a cheap tour will set you back compared to independent travel, talk you through doing it yourself as well as consider which option is best and whether it’s possible to do a backpacker Kenya safari!

 So here’s our guide on how to plan an affordable Kenya Safari.

 You might wonder out of all the countries in Africa where safaris are popular, why choose Kenya for your African safari on a budget?

 One of the biggest reasons is how developed it is for both tourism and safety.
 Being better developed for tourism means better transport options, more accommodation to choose from and more competitive rates for drivers and tours.
 It also means transport options to and from the country will be cheaper, offer a wider range of destinations as well as more availability throughout the year.
 Kenya’s well-developed industry makes it the easiest and cheapest country for a safari.

 Kenya has the oldest and most established safari industries on the continent which means higher standards of safety, a well-developed pool of knowledge about the animals and the environment as well as an offering a wider range of options.
 You can also be sure with this experience the services here are much more reliable which is paramount especially in these times of uncertainty with travel.